isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * A class with any virtual functions should have a destructor that is either public and virtual or else protected and non-virtual.
+* If a class inherits publicly from a base class, the base class should have a destructor that is either public and virtual or else protected and non-virtual.

 ### <a name="Rc-dtor-fail"></a>C.36: A destructor must not fail